amanverse/Arduino/README.md

 # Arduino
-All tests and working projects using Arduino IDE
+All tests and working projects using Arduino platform